News and Events - December 2019

 Sweatshirts, Shirts & Hats - Oh My!!

 I had a red sweatshirt in my office that once belonged to a long-time member and folks were asking where/how they can get something like that since it is embroidered with our senior center logo.
 Well, wonder no more!!
-I've gotten some current pricing, colors and style of denim & performance shirts, sweatshirts and hats.
+I've gotten some current pricing*, colors and style of denim & performance shirts, sweatshirts and hats.
 The sweatshirts come in 2 different weights (8 oz. & 9.3 oz.) and are priced at $25 & $35; 1/4 Zip Sweatshirts $24 (8 oz. only); denim shirts $24; performance tee's $20 and hats $10.
 Turnaround time is approximately 2-3 weeks and payment HAS to be made at the time of the order (cash or checks made out to The Hamburg Senior Center).
 Plus sizes do run a little higher in cost.
-Julie, Carol and myself have some samples of what each item looks and we can place an order once a month or whenever we get a decent amount of orders in.
-Any questions - just come on in or give me a call and we will do our best to get your questions answered.
+We have some samples of what each item looks and we can place an order once a month or whenever we get a decent amount of orders in.
+Any questions - just come on in or give us a call and we will do our best to get your questions answered.